Uberspace/lab/source/guide_offen.rst

 .. note:: If you need to use a different port, set ``OFFEN_SERVER_PORT`` in your configuration file.

-.. note:: Uberspace set X-Frame-Options=SAMEORIGIN by default.
-Maybe you need to suppress it if you run into problems. `uberspace web header suppress / X-Frame-Options`
+.. note:: Uberspace set ``X-Frame-Options: SAMEORIGIN`` by default.
+You need to suppress it, if you run into problems: ``uberspace web header suppress / X-Frame-Options``.

 Finishing the installation